Dahlia Greidinger: Career

 Greidinger wrote for scientific publications and was the holder of several patents, among them a patent on Controlled release particulate fertilizer composition, 'Stable liquid N-P-K fertilizer composition and method of use', a liquid fertilizer composition storable for 6–8 months, and Solid Ammonium Polyphosphate Compositions and Manufacture.
 She was a member of the European Committee for Expansion, the Association of Academic Women and the Anti-Cancer Association.

 Legacy

 The Feinberg Graduate School of Weizmann Institute of Science awards a fellowship for cancer research financed by the Dahlia Greidinger Anti-Cancer Fund.
 In honor of her contributions in the field of chemistry and fertilization systems, the family established the Dahlia Greidinger Fertilizer Research Fund.

 Personal life

 She married Kalman (Coleman) Greidinger, a cinema company businessman, in October 1950.
-They had four children, including sons Moshe ("Mooky") and Israel, who are leaders in their father and grandfather's successor company, Cineworld.
+They had four children, including sons Moshe ("Mooky") and Israel, who were leaders in their father and grandfather's successor company, Cineworld until 31 July 2023, when it was announced that Mooky and his brother will leave Cineworld, after the company entered Chapter 11 process in September 2022.

-She died of cancer in 1979 after battling the disease for ten years.
+She died of cancer in 1979, after ten years with the disease.